ionic-team/ionic-site/docs/0.9.0/api/views/content/index.md

 ## Ionic-Angular Usage

 The `<content>` directive can be used whenever a scrollable content area is desired.
+Here it is with all its available options, though none of these are required:

 ```html
 <body>